OliverMensahDev/barePHP/README.md

 # Structure
-` application folder ` : is where the whole framework files are created `public folder` : will host all static files like images, css, js, etc.
+` application folder ` : is where the whole framework files are created.
+`public folder` : contains all static files like images, css, js, etc.

 ## application folder sub-structure
-`404 folder`: Any incoming URL which are not associated with any controller action are reroutes to this folder to inform the user that the requested page does not exist in this application.
+`404 folder`: Any incoming URL which are not associated with any controller action reroute to this folder to inform the user that the requested page does not exist in this application.

 `Config folder`: This folder houses the configuration file.
 The file has information concerning database connection settings, URLROOT, APPROOT and the name for the project.